 The Westing Game, Ellen Raskin

 The cover of this book says you’re in for a treat.
-I’m not sure I’d go that far but there’s something that oddly lingers.
-I can’t imagine I would have enjoyed this at all if I were younger reader and I admit I went into it not at all trying to figure out who did what or to whom so perhaps that would be half the fun.
-Still the quirky characters and the distribution of clues is hard to shake off.
+I’m not sure I’d go that far, but there’s something that oddly lingers.
+I can’t imagine I would have enjoyed this at all if I were a younger reader and I admit I went into it not at all trying to figure out who did what or to whom, so perhaps that would be half the fun.
+Still, the quirky characters and the distribution of clues are hard to shake off.
 A classic book that’s bound to draw mixed reviews and muddled feelings.
 I’m most impressed that the writer wrote this straight off with no planning, but though I’m glad to have read it, I’m not sure it’s a keeper for me.

 I’m editing Cosmic for the romance market and have to say some of my writing is a little cringe worthy.
 Still, it was all a learning experience.
 Mostly, I would use 20 words when 10 would do, and these days I can see where to add more romantic elements and character development.